paulasaguz/sea-world-app/README.md

 <img src="src/assets/grid.png" alt="My cool logo"/>

-In this app you will find a fun game to build a grid with the columns and rows that are required in the /config path, from there you will be redirected to our beautiful sea map where you can create all the islands that you want, you will also find a counter of the existing islands.
+In this app you will find a fun game to build a grid with the columns and rows that are required in the principal path, from there you will be redirected to our beautiful sea map where you can create all the islands that you want, you will also find a counter of the existing islands.

 <img src="src/assets/config.png" alt="My cool logo"/>

-if you want to change the distribution between rows and columns you can do it from the path `/grid/columns=/{typeTheColumnsHere}/rows=/{typeTheRowsHere}`
+if you want to change the distribution between rows and columns you can do it from the path `http://localhost:3000/grid?columns={columnValue}&rows={rowValue}`

-### `Features`
+### `Descripcion:`

-- Create the sea grid with a dinamical values of rows and columns
-- Build Islands when the user click on the cell
-- Island counter following the instructions
-- Random color for the Islands
+En esta app encontrarás un juego divertido para construir un grid con las columnas y filas que desees en la ruta /config, a partir de allí serás direccionado a nuestro lindo plano del mar donde podrás crear todas las islas que quieras, y donde además encontrarás un contador de las islas existentes.

+si deseas cambiar la distribucion entre filas y columnas podras hacerlo apartir de la ruta `/grid/columns=/{EscribeAquiColumnas}/rows=/{EscribeAquiFilas}`

 In the project directory, you can run: